SidingsMedia/blog.sidingsmedia.com/content/post/2023/10/what-is-sidings-media/index.md

 Up until this point, Sidings Media had been little more than a domain name with a little website attached, the majority of the services being internal to the network.
-With the idea of sharing knowledge in mind, it was time to bring Sidings Media back to it's origins as a platform to explore technology and share knowledge, although this time not through poorly edited videos!
+With the idea of sharing knowledge in mind, it was time to bring Sidings Media back to its origins as a platform to explore technology and share knowledge, although this time not through poorly edited videos!

-Hopefully that has provided some insight into what Sidings Media actually is and I hope you enjoy whats to come.
+Hopefully that has provided some insight into what Sidings Media actually is and I hope you enjoy what's to come.